Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 References:

-- Available on the request of
+- Available upon request

-How to Create a Resume If You Do Not Have Experience
+How to Write a Resume if You Have No Experience

 Name and contact details